 Albuquerque is the largest city in New Mexico with 522,000 residents - many of them retirees.
 It was the 6th fastest growing city within the U.S in 2007.
 The city is set in a unique place near the mountains.
 Albuquerque is a vibrant college town, home to the University of New Mexico.

 Old Town provides an interesting shopping and tourist destination.
 Albuquerque is trying hard to make the downtown an interesting destination.
 The city and surrounding area provide many outstanding recreation activities in the adjacent Sandia Mountains, including skiing.In 2009 Topretirements wrote a special feature on New Mexico retirement.
 Photo of Bernalillo County Courthouse in Albuquerque courtesy of Wikipedia and AllenS (public domain).

 Watch this short Youtube video prepared by Cityof.com/Albuquerque:

 Where to Retire in Albuquerque and Home Prices

 Albuquerque is popular with retirees because of its dry climate and beautiful scenery.
 As a result many active adult communities are available within the area.
 There are several neighborhoods within and around the town with beautiful homes and streets.
 Rio Rancho is a fast growing community within the Albuquerque MSA that is the home to several master planned communities.
 Placitas is another area that at least one Topretirements visitors has chosen as her best place to retire.
 See link at top left for Albuquerque Active Communities.
-The median sale price of homes was $238,700 in the 2nd quarter of 2020,a 4.6% rise from a year earlier, according to the National Association of Realtors.
-Zillow reports the median home value to be $209,7333 in early 2020.
+The median sale price of homes was $263,500 in the 4th quarter of 2020, a 15.4% rise from a year earlier, according to the National Association of Realtors.

 What Is Special about Albuquerque

 The Sandia Mountains.
 University of New Mexico and its 18,000 students.
 Old Town.
 Outstanding mountain recreation and scenery.
 Great climate.
 Old history.
 Petroglyph National Monument.
 The Sandia Peak Tramway is the longest aerial passenger tramway in the world, ascending to the Sandia Mountains from the city.
 Very rich cultural infrastructure.
 Balloon Fiesta Park hosts the famous International Balloon Fiesta every year, along with hundreds of other events.

 What Is Not Special about Albuquerque